Lessons

 In short:

-• handlers handles the inbound request.
+handles the inbound request.models

-• models contains all structs that represent data.
+contains all structs that represent data.repositories

-• services contains the business logic of the app.
+contains the business logic of the app.utils

-• utils has any helper methods.
+has any helper methods.

 Download the Go boilerplate.
 Please give it a star on Github so I know people are still using and enjoying it.
 Move the files into your new project root.
 Open the files up in a text editor.

-You need to do one thing for this boilerplate to work.
-Open services/user_service.go and within the IsValidPassword function.
-You will need to switch the variable to true.
+.
 Do NOT use this code in production without fixing it.
 I leave encryption and password requirements up to you.
-This will store a plain text password till you add code to GetEncryptedPassword and IsValidPassword.
-For demo and dev purposes, this is fine.
+This will store a plain text password till you add code to GetEncryptedPassword

 You will need data in your database and checkout the insert tutorial.